clips/wordkit/README.rst

 Additionally, if you use any of the corpus readers in `wordkit`, you MUST cite the accompanying corpora.
 Similarly, if you use the CVTransformer, please cite the `patpho` paper.

-`wordkit` makes heavy use of [ipapy](https://github.com/pettarin/ipapy), a package which parses unicode IPA characters into their IPA representations.
+`wordkit` makes heavy use of `ipapy <https://github.com/pettarin/ipapy>`, a package which parses unicode IPA characters into their IPA representations.

 Experiments
 '''''''''''

-The code for replicating the experiments in the `wordkit` paper can be found [here](https://github.com/stephantul/lrec2018).
+The code for replicating the experiments in the `wordkit` paper can be found `here <https://github.com/stephantul/lrec2018>`.

 Requirements
 ''''''''''''